-We have audited the financial statements of the City of North Bay Village, Florida (the "City") as of and for the year ended September 30, 2008, and have issued our report thereon dated September 24, 2009.
+We have audited the financial statements of the City of North Bay Village, Florida (the "City") as of and for the year ended September 30, 2009, and have issued our report thereon dated July 30, 2010.

 We conducted our audit in accordance with United States generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 We have issued our Report of Independent Certified Public Accountants on Internal Control over Financial Reporting and on Compliance and Other Matters, and the Schedule of Findings and Questioned Costs.
-Disclosures in those reports and schedule, which are dated September 24, 2009, should be considered in conjunction with this management letter.
+Disclosures in those reports and schedule, which are dated July 30, 2010, should be considered in conjunction with this management letter.

-Additionally, our audit was conducted in accordance with Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the State of Florida and, unless otherwise required to be reported in the report on compliance and internal controls or schedule of findings and questioned costs, this letter is required to include the following information.
+Additionally, our audit was conducted in accordance with Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the State of Florida.
+This letter includes the following information, which is not included in the aforementioned auditor's reports or schedule.

 - 1. Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
 Corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
 Any exceptions are noted in the accompanying Schedule of Findings and Questioned Costs (Part V. Prior Year Findings, Comments and Recommendations). - 2.
 Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
 In connection with our audit, we determined that the City complied with Section 218.415, Florida Statutes. - 3.
-Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management, accounting procedures, and internal controls.
+Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
 In connection with our audit, findings and recommendations are included in the accompanying Schedule of Findings and Questioned Costs. - 4.
-Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of provisions of contracts and grant agreements or abuse that have an effect on the financial statements that is less than material but more than inconsequential.
+Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of provisions of contracts and grant agreements, or abuse, that have an effect on the financial statements that is less than material but more than inconsequential.
 In connection with our audit, we did not have any such findings.